Wall Street Week Ahead: Investors turn wary as earnings picture dims

 McDonald’s Corp (MCD.N), UnitedHealth Group (UNH.N) and Johnson & Johnson (JNJ.N) are also scheduled to report earnings, along with General Electric, which E-Trade’s Loewengart said would be particularly watched, given the company’s diversified operations.

-Trading will also be influenced by the news flow in Europe, where a summit of European Union leaders will take place.
+Trading will also be influenced by the news flow in Europe, where a summit of finance ministers will take place.
 The Wall Street Journal reported that a deal on austerity measures for Greece could be reached in time for the meeting.

 In the realm of U.S. economic data, investors will look ahead to reads on retail sales, the Consumer Price Index and existing home sales.
 September retail sales are seen rising 0.8 percent, while the overall CPI for September is expected to gain 0.5 percent, and September existing home sales are forecast to fall 2 percent, according to economists polled by Reuters.